- How the SAFE-T Act Changed Pretrial Release in Illinois

 Quick Answer

-Illinois no longer uses cash bail under the SAFE-T Act.
-Instead, judges decide whether a person should be released, released with conditions, or detained based on public safety, flight risk, and the facts of the case.
-Prosecutors must request detention and prove why release conditions would not be enough.
+Illinois no longer uses cash bail under the SAFE-T Act and Pretrial Fairness Act.
+In Sangamon County, a judge decides whether a person is released, released with conditions, or detained before trial.
+Prosecutors must request detention and show why release conditions would not be enough to protect public safety or ensure future court appearances.

 How Pretrial Detention Hearings Work in Sangamon County